johnzhou721/TikZ-Animations/README.md

 https://tex.stackexchange.com/users/319072/jasper
 https://tikz.net/author/jasper/

-One of my goals is to one day use my skills in TikZ to illustrate math publications.
+One of my goals is to one day use my skills in TikZ to make really cool illustrations in math publications.

 Besides my academic work, I'm passionate about volunteering.
 I've dedicated over 900 hours to various animal rescue organizations.